polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-local-storage.md

 title: Offchain local storage
 description:
 keywords:
-  - off-chain worker
+  - offchain worker
   - ocw
   - local
   - storage
 ---

-This guide will teach you how to use an off-chain worker to save retrieved data in local storage for future access.
+This guide will teach you how to use an offchain worker to save retrieved data in local storage for future access.

-In the last section, we mentioned that off-chain workers (**OCW** for short) cannot modify the blockchain state directly, so they have to submit transactions to save their computed results back on-chain.
+In the last section, we mentioned that offchain workers (**OCW** for short) cannot modify the blockchain state directly, so they have to submit transactions to save their computed results back on-chain.
 Nonetheless there are also times when the data is not suitable to be saved on-chain yet still needs to be stored somewhere for future access.
 This includes temporary data or intermediate calculations that can be discarded once the computation is completed.

-In this guide, we will instruct off-chain workers to write data to the local storage without passing the data among the whole blockchain network.
+In this guide, we will instruct offchain workers to write data to the local storage without passing the data among the whole blockchain network.
 The concept of a **Storage Lock** is introduced to have value accessible consistently among multiple OCWs.
 OCWs are asynchronously run at the end of each block production and they are not limited by how long they run, so at any point of time there could be multiple OCW instances being initiated as shown below.